 One notable division in the group's founding principals is that it doesn't intend to become embroiled in lobbying governments or making national policies.
 It would appear that the tech companies would rather remain separate from the influence of governments - so long as their operating within the law.
 Also notable by their absence are Apple - who are said to be "enthusiastic" about the new effort - and Elon Musk's $1billion-funded OpenAI group.

 “We’re in a golden age of machine learning and AI.
-This partnership will ensure we’re including the best and the brightest in this space in the conversation to improve customer trust and benefit society.” said Ralf Herbrich, the director of machine learning science and core machine learning at Amazon - which just launched its home AI hub Echo in the UK - in a press call for the group's launch.
+This sponsored_longform will ensure we’re including the best and the brightest in this space in the conversation to improve customer trust and benefit society.” said Ralf Herbrich, the director of machine learning science and core machine learning at Amazon - which just launched its home AI hub Echo in the UK - in a press call for the group's launch.

 - We will seek to ensure that AI technologies benefit and empower as many people as possible.